Miah Dennehy

-Jeremiah Dennehy (born 29 March 1950), commonly referred to as Miah Dennehy, is a former Republic of Ireland international footballer whose teams included Cork Hibernians, Nottingham Forest, Walsall F.C. and Bristol Rovers.
+Jeremiah Dennehy (29 March 1950 – 10 November 2023) was an Irish footballer whose teams included Cork Hibernians, Nottingham Forest, Walsall and Bristol Rovers.
 In 1972, he became the first-ever player to score a hat-trick in an FAI Cup final.

-Playing career
+Career

 Cork Hibernians

 Dennehy was signed for Cork Hibernians in 1969 by manager Amby Fogarty.
 However it was under Fogarty's successor, Dave Bacuzzi, that he became a prominent member of the successful Hibs team of the early 1970s.
 Other members of team included John Herrick.
 Dennehy helped Hibs win several trophies including the League of Ireland title in 1971, scoring twice in the play-off decider against Shamrock Rovers.
 In 1972, he also scored a hat-trick in the FAI Cup final as he helped Hibs defeat Waterford United.
 This was the first ever hat-trick in an FAI Cup final.
-He also helped them win the all-Ireland competition, the Blaxnit Cup in 1972 On 29 September 1971 Dennehy also scored for Hibs in a European Cup game against Borussia Mönchengladbach.
+He also helped them win the all-Ireland competition, the Blaxnit Cup in 1972 On 29 September 1971, Dennehy also scored for Hibs in a European Cup game against Borussia Mönchengladbach.
 Hibs had earlier lost the away game 5–0 and then lost the home leg 2–1 with Dennehy scoring Hibs' only goal of the tie.
 Dennehy netted again in a home win at Flower Lodge against Pezoporikos Larnaca in the 1972–73 European Cup Winners' Cup.

 English League

 In January 1973 Dennehy was signed by Nottingham Forest for a fee of £20,000.
 Under manager Dave Mackay he established himself as a first team regular but lost his place under Brian Clough.
-After 41 Second Division appearances and four goals, Dennehy was transferred to Walsall F.C. in July 1975.
+After 41 Second Division appearances and four goals, Dennehy was transferred to Walsall in July 1975.
 In three years with Walsall he made a further 128 league appearances and scored 22 goals.
 In July 1978 he joined Bristol Rovers where he made 52 league appearances, scoring 6 goals.
 After just one season with Rovers he signed for Cardiff City but never made any first team appearances and was released from his contract in January 1979.
 Throughout his time in England, Dennehy regularly played Gaelic football and in 1976 he won a championship medal with Warwickshire.
 Their opponents in the final were a London team featuring Tony Grealish.